Smokefree Baby and Me

 Surely a low birth weight will make giving birth easier? 😓

-were to buy finasteride No. It’s a myth .It doesn’t lead to an easier birth!
+No. It’s a myth .It doesn’t lead to an easier birth!

 Low birth weight adds to the risk of still birth.
 It makes your baby weak and more prone to disease.
 It also gives a higher risk of hearing loss, learning difficulties, sight problems and cerebral palsy.